Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 The Dawn of a New Era in Cookware

 2025 marks a new era for cookware and bakeware manufacturing.
-Finally: ultra-durable, high-performance non-stick coatings that are truly sustainable, fully recyclable, and entirely free of PFAS or harmful chemicals.
+Meet Plaslon®, an ultra-durable, high-performance non-stick coatings that are truly sustainable, fully recyclable, and entirely free of PFAS or harmful chemicals.
+Developed by Fraunhofer, Germany.
+Available now.

 For years, the cookware industry has been walking a tightrope, and with more and more countries banning PFAS, it has proven a somewhat real challenge, even until today, to innovate a coating that simply delivers top-notch performance, safety, and health without harmful chemicals like Teflon/PTFE, PFOS, PFOA, heavy metals, and other toxins baked into coatings and additives.

 The answer so far?
-Half-measures and marketing spin — technologies that often compromise performance, health, safety, or sustainability while claiming to do it all.
-Without any breakthrough options it is understandable.
+More often than not half-measures and marketing spin — technologies that often compromise performance, health, safety, or sustainability while claiming to do it all.
+Without any real breakthrough options it is understandable.

-Let's discuss a game-changing plasma-enhanced chemical vapour deposition (PE-CVD) coating technology, developed by a leading EU based organisation, that sets a new benchmark for non-stick performance, health, and sustainability.
+Let's discuss Plaslon®, the game-changing plasma-enhanced chemical vapour deposition (PE-CVD) coating technology developed from scratch by Germany's Fraunhofer Institute for Manufacturing Technology and Advanced Materials (IFAM), that sets a new benchmark for durable non-stick performance, health, and sustainability.

 Traditional PTFE-based coatings have long been the industry standard, but their well-documented health and environmental risks demand change.
-Many newer alternatives promise superior durability, non-stick performance, and longevity while claiming to eliminate PFAS.
-However, these claims often mislead consumers with vague labels like:
+Many newer alternatives promise great durability, non-stick performance, and longevity while claiming to be PFAS.
+However, many claims often mislead consumers with vague labels like:

-The exceptional performance of this next-generation PE-CVD tech lies in its unique composition, advanced structure, and innovative manufacturing process.
+The exceptional performance of Plaslon® lies in its unique composition, advanced structure, and innovative manufacturing process.
 Here’s how:

 Composition and Structure